Design the perfect Sixlet Cupcake is easy with my tried and true formula!

 - 8 ounces cream cheese, room temperature

-In the bowl of a stand mixer with the whisk attachment, add the eggs, sugar, vanilla, and sour cream and whisk on medium speed until smooth. (about 1 minute)
+- In the bowl of a stand mixer fitted with the whisk attachment, add the eggs, sugar, vanilla, and sour cream.
+Whisk on medium speed until smooth. (about 1 minute)

-In a medium sized bowl, sift the cocoa powder, flour, baking soda, baking powder, and salt together until thoroughly combined.
+- In a separate bowl, whisk together the cocoa powder, flour, baking soda, baking powder, and salt.

-Turn mixer on to the lowest setting and add in confectioners sugar, 1 cup at a time.
+- With the mixer still on low, add in the confectioners sugar, 1 cup at a time.
 Once incorporated, turn mixer on high for 1-2 minutes.

 I love using my Ultimate Chocolate Cupcake recipe above but have also used my white cupcake recipe in these images.
 I used my favorite whipped vanilla buttercream to pipe.
 (I love the 8B tip for Sixlets Cupcakes!)